 Managing API Keys

 API keys are the credentials your application uses to authenticate with the Koji API.
 Each key is scoped to a specific project and carries permissions that control what operations it can perform.
-This article covers the full lifecycle of managing API keys — from creation through rotation and revocation.
+This article covers the full lifecycle of managing API keys -- from creation through rotation and revocation.

 Where to Find API Key Management

-API keys are managed at the project level:
+API keys are managed from your profile:

-- Navigate to Settings > Integrations.
+- Navigate to Dashboard > Profile > API Keys.

 You need project admin or owner permissions to manage API keys.